-RFC 2861 has been implemented in some mainstream operating systems as the default behaviour [Bis08].
+[RFC2861] has been implemented in some mainstream operating systems as the default behaviour [Bis08].
 Analysis (e.g. [Bis10] [Fai12]) has shown that a TCP sender using CWV is able to use available capacity on a shared path after an idle period.
-This can benefit some applications, especially over long delay paths, when compared to the slow-start restart specified by standard TCP.
-However, CWV would only benefit an application if the idle period were less than several Retransmission Time Out (RTO) intervals [RFC6298], since the behaviour would otherwise be the same as for standard TCP, which resets the cwnd to the RTCP Restart Window (RW) after this period.
+This can benefit variable-rate applications, especially over long delay paths, when compared to the slow-start restart specified by standard TCP.
+However, CWV would only benefit an application if the idle period were less than several Retransmission Time Out (RTO) intervals [RFC6298], since the behaviour would otherwise be the same as for standard TCP, which resets the cwnd to the TCP Restart Window after this period.